tugyu/szerszamkolcsonzo/REAME.md

 ## Project Goal

+This application is not intended for production use and should not be relied upon for managing real-world tool lending scenarios.

 The main goal of this project was to explore the capabilities of readily available tools and libraries for web development in Python.
 It simulates a tool lending service with basic functionalities like adding tools, lending them out to customers, and tracking their return dates.

+This code is for demonstration purposes only.
+It does not handle user permissions or concurrency.
+Issues could arise if multiple users interact with the application simultaneously.
+For example:
+* **Overlapping tool assignments:**  Multiple users could potentially "borrow" the last available tool, leading to inconsistencies in the inventory.
+* **Inventory discrepancies:** The inventory display may not update in real-time to reflect changes made by other users, potentially showing incorrect availability.

 ## Development Process